mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 What is specific to this stage:

 - `chgnet` — `compute_stress=True` in **both** trees.
-These are the only two entries anywhere that turn stress on; every other catalog sets `compute_stress=False`.
+These are the only two entries anywhere that turn stress on; every other model config file sets `compute_stress=False`.
 The stage needs the stress tensor and CHGNet only returns it when asked.
 The trees differ in the neighbouring flags: the paper copy also sets `compute_hessian=True`, the updated one leaves it `False`, and the paper copy drops `stress_weight` here (unlike its other stages).
-- Every checkpoint path in both catalogs resolves under `../data/models/`, including `nequip`'s `compile_path`.
+- Every checkpoint path in both model config files resolves under `../data/models/`, including `nequip`'s `compile_path`.

-Only `updated_configs` ships a pressure script; the paper tree carries the catalog with no script to feed it.
-The script skips any system whose directory starts with `Pt111w24H2O_` — a slab in a padded cell, where a cell-averaged pressure is not a meaningful quantity to compare.
+`Pt111w24H2O` is excluded from the pressure calculations.